csi-covid19/csi-covid19.github.io/Today/email-template.md

 The words "retrenchment" and "furlough" were used  as  an  alternate possibility  to  dramatic cuts to the temporary  personnel  budget   (Adjuncts, CAs, graduate  assistants, NTAs...).

-In  comments  about the 5/27 P&B meeting, it was heard that 128 CAs were on the bubble; that the president wants  credit for saving money  on positions he chose not to  have but  is  "chartered" to have (whatevere that means); and that some feel  the  "consultation" process is not real.
+In  comments  about the 5/27 P&B meeting, it was heard that 128 CAs were on the bubble; that the president wants  credit for saving money  on positions he chose not to  have but  is  "chartered" to have (whatever that means); and that some feel  the  "consultation" process is not real.

 It was  heard  that  despite  calling 40+  people together  for the  reopening  committee  on  5/26;  at least   two   committees were being  formed in  parallel  for  research and  many  more  may  be needed.

-May 28th would have been our day for graduation and the announcement  of Dolphin Awards.
+May 28th would have been our day for graduation and the awarding of Dolphin Awards.
 Sadly these  seem to  have been an unitended victim of the pandemic.

 ##   PSC

 	[5/27 email  calling for special meeting](https://csi-covid19.github.io/PSC/5-27-meeting-call) Several members of the  college   community ask for a special meeting to,  the purpose of the meeting is  to debate  and vote on a resolution.

 [5/26 PSC  Chapter Chair  email](https://csi-covid19.github.io/PSC/5-26-cchair)